openego/eTraGo/doc/theoretical_background.rst

    :align: center
    :width: 800

-In addition, you can choose extension-scenarios which will be added to the existing network container (e.g. to add new planned lines).
+In addition, you can choose extension scenarios which will be added to the existing network container (e.g. to add new planned lines).
 In case new components replace existing ones, these are dropped from the network.
-Data of the extension scenarios is located in extension-tables (e.g. grid.egon_etrago_extension_line)
+Data of the extension scenarios is located in specific extension tables (e.g. ``grid.egon_etrago_extension_line``).
-The following extension-scenarios are available:
+The following extension scenarios are available:

 .. list-table::
    :header-rows: 1